Siege of the Church of the Nativity: Aftermath

 On 10 May, the thirteen men left the church, and were taken to Ben Gurion International Airport in an armored bus, where a Royal Air Force transport plane awaited to take them to Cyprus.
 They were greeted by Sherard Cowper-Coles, the British Ambassador to Israel, thirty members of the Royal Military Police, and a Royal Air Force doctor.
 They laid down their arms to the IDF behind a curtain, to avoid the photographers.
 They were denied permission to meet with their families before their exile.

 A total of 8 Palestinians had been killed, and an Armenian monk was also wounded.
 Israeli riot police reported finding 40 explosive devices which had been left in the church by the Palestinians, several of them booby-trapped.
-In the parking lot beneath the Peace Center, Israeli soldiers had caused heavy damage to dozens of cars.
-Soldiers also vandalized Arafat's office in the presidential palace in the city.

 As for damage to the cultural heritage site, ICOMOS estimated the damage at a total of US$1.4 million, primarily grades 3 and 4, and loss in urban furniture.
 Direct damage to the church complex from projectiles and fire was estimated to total about US$77,000.